 6. Keep mushrooms in a paper bag to stay fresh

 Mushrooms can lose their freshness very fast.
-Paper bags can keep mushrooms much efficiently than plastic bags.
+Paper bags can keep mushrooms much efficient than plastic bags.
 Because the paper bag absorbs excess moisture from the mushrooms, they don't get soggy or moldy.
 Just make sure you rinse them before use.

 7. Use sand to keep carrots fresh